Image without caption

 Interest Rate Cycles

-A hypothetical illustration of market dynamics during dUSD supply expansion and contraction cycles
+A theoretical illustration of interest rate dynamics during dUSD supply expansion and contraction cycles.

-A hypothetical illustration of market dynamics during dUSD supply expansion and contraction cycles
+A theoretical illustration of interest rate dynamics during dUSD supply expansion and contraction cycles.

 • Low dUSD Supply vs. Debt: When there is high borrowing demand and less dUSD in circulation vs. the outstanding debt, lending rates increase due to high utilization but rebates are declining, leading to higher borrowing costs at the same time.